umbraco/UmbracoDocs/umbraco-workflow/configuration.md

 Your Integrated Development Environment (IDE) will provide intellisense for the available settings but does not provide the valid value types.
 Settings are validated on startup and Umbraco will throw an exception if a known setting is provided with an invalid value.

 {% hint style="info" %}
-It is possible to include settings outside of those referenced by Workflow, which can be useful for providing values for use in extensions and customisations.
-These settings are not validated on startup, so can have any value.
+It is possible to include settings outside of those referenced by Workflow.
+These can be useful for providing values for use in extensions and customizations.
+These settings are not validated on startup so can have any value.
 {% endhint %}